 2. Remove Files from Library

 After you performed previous steps, go to Library folder.
-You can use specific Terminal commands or press Option button when you click in Window section.
+You can use specific Terminal commands or press the Option button when you click in Window section.
 As an alternative, you can use our freeware app Funter that shows all hidden files on hard drive.

 Following this steps, find Mozilla & Firefox folders and delete them.

 If you removed Mozilla before installing App Cleaner, and would like to find the rest of the files, then you should switch to the “Remains” tab, all the leftovers and service files will be there, Mozilla Firefox – as well.